Lisa B. Thompson

 Professor, Performance as Public Practice Patton Professor, African and African Diaspora Studies Fellow of the Ransom Chair Advisor to the Dean for Faculty Mentoring and Support, College of Liberal Arts

-Lisa B. Thompson (Ph.D.) is a scholar, playwright, librettist and the Patton Professor of African and African Diaspora Studies at The University of Texas at Austin.
-She is also affiliate faculty in English, Theatre and Dance and Women, Gender and Sexuality Studies; and the John L. Warfield Center for African and African American Studies.
-Her scholarship focuses on Black feminist theory, theatre, film, Black popular culture and literature.
+Lisa B. Thompson (Ph.D.) is a scholar, playwright, librettist and the Bobby and Sherri Patton Endowed Professor of African and African Diaspora Studies at the University of Texas at Austin.
+She is also an affiliate faculty member of the departments of Theatre and Dance; English; and Women’s, Gender, and Sexuality Studies; and the John L. Warfield Center for African and African American Studies.
 She is the inaugural Advisor to the Dean of the College of Liberal Arts for Faculty Mentoring and Support.
-Thompson’s books include Beyond The Black Lady: Sexuality and the New African American Middle Class (2009); Single Black Female (2012) and her new play collection, Underground, Monroe, and The Mamalogues: Three Plays (2020).
-Her plays include Single Black Female (LA Weekly Theatre Award for Best Comedy nominee); Monroe (winner of the Austin Playhouse Festival of New Texas Plays); The Mamalogues (winner of the Broadway World Regional Awards Best Writing of an Original Work); Underground (winner of the Austin Critics Circle David Mark Cohen New Play Award) and Dinner (Ashland New Play Festival Semi-finalist).
-Her plays have been produced around the country, off-Broadway and internationally.
+Thompson's plays include Single Black Female, Underground, Monroe, The Mamalogues, and The Black Feminist Guide to the Human Body which have been produced around the country, off-Broadway and internationally.
 Her public scholarship includes co-hosting and co-producing with Richard J. Reddick Black Austin Matters, a podcast and bi-monthly radio segment on KUT, Austin’s NPR station.

 What do you enjoy most about being a part of UT Theatre and Dance?